List of General Hospital characters introduced in the 2000s: Nadine Crowell

 Nikolas and Nadine continue to spend more time together, and seem to be heading towards a relationship.
 When Nikolas is caught by the police while chasing after his mother Laura Spencer with his brother Lucky Spencer and sister Lulu Spencer, he was told he would be deported.
 Nadine offers to marry him and starts to make arrangements, until Nik reveals his lawyers have fixed the problem.

 Nadine receives news that her Aunt Rayleen is very ill and only has a short time to live.
 Nadine and Nik visit Rayleen, and her last wish is for Nadine and Nik to get married.
 The couple pretend to be married so that Rayleen can die in peace.
 However, after Rayleen's death, Nadine receives an envelope containing the possessions Rayleen left her.
 It turns out she is now the new liaison with the government, who are doing business with weapon dealers.
 They need a crucial piece of information in order to finish their job.
 Nadine refuses to give up the information, but eventually, Nik offers to take over her share and let his lawyers handle everything.

 They are both invited to the fundraiser for pediatric brain injuries in honor Michael Corinthos.
 Unfortunately, a man is brought into the hospital with spheres of airborne biotoxin in his body.
 One bursts during surgery, causing the entire OR team to collapse, and the toxin to spread through the ventilating system into the board room of the hospital, where the fundraiser was being held.
 Eventually, Nadine is released from the board room and seems to be okay.
 However, later that night her heart is broken when she hears Nikolas tell Monica Quartermaine that he would never love anyone the way he loved Emily.

 Also later that night, Rebecca Shaw shows up in town, and is a deadringer of Emily.
 Nikolas becomes obsessed with her.
 Nadine realizes Nik has never been in love with her the way she thought he was, and heartbroken, she breaks up with him.
 Nik wishes her "the best of luck" and Nadine does the same.

+Ronnie Dimestico

-Ronnie DimesticoRonnie Dimestico is a fictional character from the long running daytime soap opera, General Hospital.
+Ronnie Dimestico is a fictional character from the long running daytime soap opera, General Hospital.
 The character was portrayed by actor, Ronnie Marmo from July 9, 2009 to May 7, 2012.

 Undercover cop Ronnie Dimestico arrives in Port Charles in July 2009 working for the Zacchara organization along with undercover cop Dante Falconeri.
 Ronnie grew up in Bensonhurst, where he knew Dante and Olivia Falconeri and became Dante's lieutenant.
 Dante and Ronnie work together to find evidence Sonny Corinthos killed his wife Claudia Zacchara by testing ashes from the fireplace at his house.